multiversx/mx-docs/docs/sdk-and-tools/indexer.md

 A MultiversX observer node can send messages over `WebSocket` to an elastic indexer service, which will process and index the data in an Elasticsearch database.

-The GitHub repository for the notifier service can be found [here](https://github.com/multiversx/mx-chain-es-indexer-go).
+The GitHub repository for the `elasticindexer` service can be found [here](https://github.com/multiversx/mx-chain-es-indexer-go).

 [comment]: # (mx-context-auto)